The Pros and Cons of Debt Consolidation

 • You can secure a lower interest rate on the consolidation loan.

-• You’re committed to not incurring additional debt.
+• You do not borrow additional debt.

 • You have a steady income to make consistent payments.